Updated September 22

-Starting October 31, masks or face coverings will be mandatory when visiting any Chit Chats branch.
+As of October 31, 2020, we made masks or face coverings mandatory when visiting any Chit Chats branch to align with various municipal bylaws and provincial regulations for our locations.
 Learn more about our Health & Safety protocols.

 - As of Oct 3, 2020, the government of Ontario mandated that face coverings be mandatory in all indoor public settings.

 - The City of Toronto passed their own bylaw to make mask-wearing indoors mandatory.
 Similar mandates have gone into effect in the neighboring Peel, Niagara, Hamilton, York and Durham regions.

 - Municipal bylaws make indoor mask-wearing mandatory in places like Toronto and Ottawa.

 - Quebec was one of the first provinces to enact province-wide mask regulations.
 As of July 13 2020, masks will be mandatory on all public transit in the province as well as indoor public places.